moraguma/Reddit-Post-Scheduler/README.md

 This should work on all versions of Python that support praw, but not that the project was only tested on Windows running Python 3.10.11

-First, you will need to install [PRAW](https://praw.readthedocs.io/en/stable/).
+First, you will need to install [PRAW](https://praw.readthedocs.io/en/stable/) and [OpenCV](https://pypi.org/project/opencv-python/).
 You do this with pip using the following command or you can read about more option on the [docs](https://praw.readthedocs.io/en/stable/getting_started/installation.html)

 ```bash
 pip install praw